 Having the right amount of possessions will help you declutter your home; You’ll be more focused on the tasks at hand; You’ll consume fewer things, thus have more money at your disposal.
 In Lagom: The Swedish Art Of Balanced Living, the author assist us in becoming more conscious about what physical objects we let inside our lives.

 The Core Idea:

 The word lagom (pronounced “lah-gom”) is a Swedish concept that roughly translates to “not too little, not too much, just right.”
-Since the current world is becoming a battleground of products and companies, all of them fighting for market share and for our trust.
-This little book offers a way to immune yourself from the constant urge for wanting more, a way to be happier, healthier and much more satisfied with having “just right” amount of possessions.
+Since the current world is becoming a battleground of products and companies, all of them fighting for market share and for our trust, we need to carefully select what we consume.
+This little book offers a way to immune yourself from the constant urge for wanting more, introduces a way to be happier, healthier and much more satisfied with having “just right” amount of possessions.

 There isn’t an exact equivalent in the English language for the word, lagom.
 The closest definition is this one: “not too little, not too much, but just enough.”
 Imagine eating the right amount of food or buying a practical car.
 Even though it won’t be the most beautiful vehicle on the market, it’s exactly what you need.
 In the end, a car is just a car.
 The main purpose is to take you from point A to point B, cheap, safe and without hassle.